Summer semester 2022: First EuroTeQ Collider at TUM

 - Calculate expected efficiency and power requirements for a variety of typical flights

-- Write up data-drive recommendations to influence each of:
+- Write up data-driven recommendations to influence each of:

-- Individuals – should technologies you investigated influence flight purchasing decisions by passengers?
+- Individuals – Should the technologies you investigated influence flight purchasing decisions by passengers?

 - Government – shape government policy to direct investment and multiply the benefits